 Congenital diaphragmatic hernia (CDH) is typically discovered during the 20-week ultrasound.
-The CDH experts at Johns Hopkins All Children's Hospital can answer your questions about CDH and guide you through your baby’s treatment options.
+The experts in the CDH Center at Johns Hopkins All Children's Hospital in St. Petersburg, Florida, can answer your questions about CDH and guide you through your baby’s treatment options.

 Infant without Congenital Diaphragmatic Hernia

 *The illustration above showing an infant with CDH shows Left CDH, with the small bowel, colon, stomach, spleen and portion of the liver in the chest.
 The heart is also shifted to the right, causing additional compression and growth restriction of the right lung.
 Artist retains copyright and reproduction rights (©Robert Margulies)

 What is CDH (congenital diaphragmatic hernia)?